Click image to zoom.Double click image to zoom.

 As you read this book, further your learning with the free study guide!

-Today's children (both neurotypical and those with social emotional learning differences and/or challenges) are entering school with struggles to learn in a group, attend to a lesson, consider one another’s perspectives, or self-regulate their own behavior.
+Today's children (both neurotypically developing and those with social thinking needs or social emotional learning differences and/or challenges) are entering school with struggles to learn in a group, attend to a lesson, consider one another’s perspectives, or self-regulate their own behavior.
 Teachers are increasingly finding themselves ill-equipped with the know-how, tools, and strategies to teach students about social awareness, emotional intelligence, and self-regulation of behavior.

 Why Teach Social Thinking? emphasizes the importance of social emotional learning to a student's academic success and later well-being and success in life.